Home Health Agency (HHA) Fraud Defense

 - Successful defense of a physician owned entity against an investigation by the Office of Inspector General for alleged fraud

-Contact our offices today to discuss your situation with our experienced health care fraud defense lawyers.
+Contact our offices today to discuss your situation with our experienced home health agency fraud defense lawyers.
 We are here to help you.